 Make the First Appointment Short

-Always take a toddler for a meeting with the dentist before the actual appointment.
+Always take a toddler for a meeting with the children dentist before the actual appointment.

 An informal meeting will give your child an opportunity to get to know this person better and establish at least basic trust.
 Depending on the dentist’s approach and your child’s mood, you’ll be asked to either provide emotional support or remain seated in the waiting room.
 Both of these approaches can be helpful so listen to your dentist and follow the instructions.